-This result indicates only 1 variant linked to hereditary thrombophilia and risk of VTE is only slightly increased over the general population.
+This result indicates 2 variants linked to hereditary thrombophilia.
+For individuals with 2 variants linked to hereditary thrombophilia, risk of VTE is increased compared to people with only 1 or no variant.
 An individual's risk depends on a combination of genetic, acquired, and other circumstantial factors.

-Management depends on clinical history and other VTE risk factors. $^{1\mathchar'4}$
+Management depends on clinical history and other VTE risk factors. $^{\rm 1-4}$